AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-TGW Name                                        The name of the TGW Security Domain Name                            Specify a unique domain name.
+TGW Name                                        The name of the Transit Gateway Security Domain Name                            Specify a unique domain name.
 For example, Dev_Domain.
 ==========================================      ==========